Industry Focus

 A fire protection company may be owed for inspections, monitoring, emergency service, extinguisher service, deficiency repairs, kitchen suppression, installation work, retainage, or progress billing.
 Each balance has a different story, and recovering it requires understanding what that story is.

 We read the contract and the invoice before any contact goes out.
 That review tells us who holds payment authority, what objections are likely, and how to move the account toward resolution without burning a relationship the client still needs.
+JSD handles commercial collections across a wide range of industries, and fire protection accounts are a significant share of that work.

 Past-Due Balances We Help Recover